Fluoroquinolones are a class of broad-spectrum antibiotics that are used to treat a variety of infections.

 Fluoroquinolones work by interfering with DNA inside bacteria, resulting in death of the bacteria.

-Doctors avoid using fluoroquinolones in people who are more likely to develop a serious abnormal heart rhythm (such as people who have a long QT interval or a very slow heart rate, who take drugs that cause a long QT interval or a very slow heart rate, or who have a low blood level of potassium or a low blood level of magnesium).
+Doctors avoid using fluoroquinolones in people who are more likely to develop a serious abnormal heart rhythm (such as people who have a long QT interval or a very slow heart rate, who take medications that cause a long QT interval or a very slow heart rate, or who have a low blood level of potassium or a low blood level of magnesium).

 (See also Overview of Antibiotics.)